 Without Zaha, Palace would have surely been relegated.
-Instead, with his creativity and goal threat up front, the Eagles have gradually climbed clear of the bottom three and now look destined for a mid-table finish.
+Instead, with his creativity and goal threat up front, the Eagles have gradually climbed clear of the bottom three and now look destined for a safe mid-table finish.

 Christian Benteke has struggled hugely this season and provided only three Premier League goals, meaning Zaha has regularly filled the void as a striker.
 Thankfully for Roy Hodgson he hasn’t disappointed, netting four goals in Palace’s last seven games and adding another two assists for good measure.

 Thank you for reading 5 articles this month* Join now for unlimited access